SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 More information about the Event system and how it works can be found in the [Microchip Application Note AN2451](http://ww1.microchip.com/downloads/en/AppNotes/DS00002451B.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf).

+## Level vs. Pulse events
+There are two types of events - a "pulse" interrupt, which lasts for the duration of a single clock cycle (either `CLK_PER` or a relevant (slower) clock - for example, the USART XCK generator provides a pulse event which lasts one XCK period, whuich is far slower than CLK_PER), or a "level" interrupt which lasts for the duration of some condition.
+Often for a given even generator or user only one or the other makes sense.
+Less often, for some reason or another, you may need a "level" interrupt, but all you have is a "pulse" - or the other way around.
+The CCL () allows one to convert an event between the two at the cost of one logic unit and one event channel.
+In the case of timer WO (PWM) channels, the CCL  (1/21 - TODO: Describe, either here or in Logic library)

+## Synchronization
+The event system, under the hood, is asynchronous - it can react faster than the system clock (often a lot faster).
+Per the datasheet:
+`1/21: TODO - copy-paste 16.2.3.5 from AVR128DB datasheet; can't get pdf viewer to copy but need to release 1.3.0` already.
+The fact that it is asynchronous usually doesn't matter, but it is one of the things one should keep in mind when using these features.

 ## Event
 Class for interfacing with the built-in Event system.
 Each event generator channel has its own object.